I finally made the bread of my dreams, a baking goal I’ve been chasing ever since grade school: the softest, fluffiest

 My advice is to enjoy it as soon as possible… no complaints here!

-We have so many tasty suggestions to make that loaf disappear in just a few meals:
+We have so many tasty suggestions to make the entire loaf disappear – including the ends! – in just a few meals:

 - There’s nothing more effortlessly delicious than starting your morning with toast spread with softened butter and your favorite jam, jelly, or preserves.

 - For a summery take on a classic sandwich, make our recipe for peach basil grilled cheese.

 - Pulled pork sandwiches anyone?
 Juicy and succulent classic American pulled pork and some crisp coleslaw or bread and butter zucchini pickles would be amazing piled high on a sandwich.

 - You can also choose to freeze the bread once it cools completely, either sliced or as a whole loaf.
 Once thawed, the bread is fantastic as a base for meatloaf muffins and meatballs.